Icehawk78/Kardashev/Rules_pictures.md

 # Kardashev Game Rules

 #### Asteri Games
-Kardashev scale means this.
-Goal is to do this.
-Woot.
-Yay.
+Kardashev is a space-themed strategy game where you compete to build the most advanced space civilization by expanding your territory, researching new technology, and conquering your foes.

 ## Components
 * 1 Game Board
 * 12 Role-based Starting Tiles (2 per role)
 * 6 Role Cards